About the Photographer

 I shoot all my landscape photography with two cameras.
 For film I use a Pentax 67II which is a medium format camera, it creates images with an area of 6 x 7cm usually on Fuji Velvia 50 and I use this in conjunction with the following medium format lenses.

 Pentax 55-100mm zoom lens

 Pentax 90-180mm zoom lens.

-18-55mm XT zoom lens
+Fuji GF32–64mm zoom lens

-55-200mm XT zoom lens
+Fuji GF100-200mm zoom lens

+In order to get the image onto a screen or into print I have to do some image processing.
 I scan all my original transparencies using a Nikon Coolscan 9000 ED in conjunction with the frighteningly expensive glass holder (its essential), at 16 bit resolution.
 The resulting scan is adjusted as accurately as possible to match my original transparency as viewed on a calibrated light box.
-Please note that all the images should be viewed using a calibrated monitor and it will need regular re-calibration to ensure that your monitor's colour balance doesn't drift.
+All digital images are processed in Capture One.

-My Four Top Tips.
+My Five Top Tips

 2. Don't forsake the aesthetic for the perceived need to be "original".
 A beautiful picture is just that; beautiful, it doesn't need the window dressing of contrived originality to be admired.

 3. Rules are written for fools to follow and for the wise to be guided by.
 Group Captain Douglas Bader CBE.
 Be bold with your compositional choices.